 Revenue consists primarily of investment income, which is reported on an accrual basis.
 Investment income includes interest income, dividends, net realized gain or loss on sales of investments, foreign exchange gains or losses, changes in fair market value of investments, and distributions from pooled fund and alternative investments.
 Interest income is recognized as it accrues in profit or loss.
 Dividend income is recognized in profit or loss on the date that the Trust's right to receive payment is established which, in the case of quoted securities, is the ex-dividend date.
-Net gain or loss on sales of investments include the difference between proceeds received on investments held in global portfolios impacted by exchange rates when dividends and interest are received.
+Net gain or loss on sales of investments include the difference between proceeds received on investment sales and the investment acquisition cost.
+Foreign exchange gains are the result of investments held in global portfolios impacted by exchange rates when dividends and interest are received.
 Distributions from pooled fund and alternative investments include the Trust's proportionate share of interest, dividends and realized gains.